 It does.
-When we buy goods and services with our wealth in a sales tax world, part of our payment goes to sales taxes.
+When we buy goods and services with our wealth in a sales tax world, part of the payment goes to sales taxes.
 So we end up with fewer real goods and services.

-Take Megabucks who's sitting on \$65 million and wants to buy a jet like Oprah's - a 10passenger, \$50 million XRS.
-Under the FairTax the plane costs Joe an extra \$15 million in sales taxes.
+Take Megabucks, who's sitting on \$65 million and wants to buy a jet like Oprah's - a 10-passenger, \$50 million Global Express XRS.
+Under the FairTax, the plane costs him an extra \$15 million because of the 30 percent sales tax.
 Megabucks gets the plane, but the extra \$15 million, which he'd budgeted for Beluga, Dom Pérignon, and other flight snacks, goes to Uncle Sam.